Canopy & Stars Logo

 Waney Cabin, Shropshire

-Live the simple life in a rustic little A-frame cabin in Campbell Woods village, just a stone’s throw from beautiful Bath.
-There’s a wood burner and a cosy double bed under the sloping roof and that’s really all you need when there are communal bathroom facilities and a sociable kitchen shared with other guests who are staying among the ancient trees.
+Live the simple life in Waney Cabin, a rustic A-frame hideaway tucked among the trees in Campbell Woods, just five miles from Bath.
+Inside there’s a wood burner and a cosy double bed beneath the sloping roof – all you need for a back-to-nature escape.

 Waney Cabin